 Yeah.

-My daughter just shook her head because she did warn me.
+My daughter just shook her head.

 But I learned, and we’ve been playing together ever since.